brianglass/anastasis/files/thursday_matins5.md

 Of the Saint.
 Same Irmos.

-Called a Hierarch inspired by God, you kept all ChristÂ’s commandments, and so you have become a godly guardian for the faithful, Father Nicolas, protecting them from all abuse and oppression.
+Called a Hierarch inspired by God, you kept all Christ’s commandments, and so you have become a godly guardian for the faithful, Father Nicolas, protecting them from all abuse and oppression.

 As you once nourished your city when it lacked bread, as a good shepherd, venerable Father Nicolas, so too nourish with spiritual bread my soul, fortunate to have you as protector.

-Venerable Shepherd, we entreat you, the great sun of ChristÂ’s Church, that is fixed on high, with shining lamps of light banish the darkness of sin from our souls.
+Venerable Shepherd, we entreat you, the great sun of Christ’s Church, that is fixed on high, with shining lamps of light banish the darkness of sin from our souls.

-The glorious day of ChristÂ’s Coming is at hand, as it written.
-Sterile soul, cast off sloth and fervently cry out to Christ, Â‘Lord, save me at NicolasÂ’ entreaties!Â’
+The glorious day of Christ’s Coming is at hand, as it written.
+Sterile soul, cast off sloth and fervently cry out to Christ, ‘Lord, save me at Nicolas’ entreaties!’

 ****